zedttxj/SecOps/Access-Control-Definition/README.md

 # Access Control Models

+## Understading terms used

+### Comparing Permissions, Rights, and Privileges
+- Permissions: the access granted for an object and determine what you can do with it
+- Rights: ability to take an action on an object
+- Privileges: combination of rights and permissions

+### Understanding Authorization Mechanism
+- Implicit Deny: access to an object is denied unless access has been explicitly granted to a subject.
+- Access Control Matrix: a table that includes subjects, objects, and assigned privileges.
+An access control matrix can include a group of files as the objects and a group of users as the subjects.
+This covers much more than a single access control list (ACL).
+Each file listed within the matrix has a separate ACL that lists the authorized users and their assigned permissions.
+- Capability Tables: different from ACLs in that a capability table is focused on subjects (like users, groups, or roles).
+It helps identify privileges assigned to subjects.
+- Constrained Interface (or restricted interface): Applications use constrained interfaces to restrict what users can do or see based on their privileges.
+The Clark-Wilson model discusses the technical details of how it implements a constrained interface.
+- Content-Dependent Control: restrict access to data based on the content within an object.
+A database view (like in SQL query) is a content-dependent control. vi.Context-Dependent Control: require specific activity before granting users access (like when you purchasing on the website that leads to different distinct pages).
+It’s also possible to use date and time controls as context-dependent controls (like denying access when the user access outside the allowed time).
+- Need to Know: subjects are granted minimum accesses
+- Least Privilege: subjects are granted minimum privileges.
+- Separation of Duties and Responsibilities: helps prevent fraud and errors by creating a system of checks and balances.

+### Defining Requirements with a Security Policy:
+Security policy defines security requirements for an organization.
+Some organizations create multiple security policies focusing on a separate area.
+It may state the need to implement and enforce separation of duties and least privilege principles but not state how to do so.

 ## 1. Discretionary Access Control (DAC)
 - Every object has an owner and the owner can grant or deny access to any other subjects.
 - **Example:** The New Technology File System (NTFS), used on Microsoft Windows operating systems, uses the DAC model.